allexBR/cheatsheets/hands-on/Suricata/README.md

 <br/>

 ### • Install Rsyslog and configure it to forward Suricata logs:
-> ntopng already includes a daemon able to listen for syslog logs on TCP or UDP at one (or more) configured endpoint.<br/>
+> The ntopng already includes a daemon able to listen for syslog logs on TCP or UDP at one (or more) configured endpoint.<br/>
 > The log producer should be configured to send logs to that endpoint.In some cases (e.g. an IDS running on the same host)<br/>
 > a syslog client like rsyslog should be installed and configured to export logs to ntopng.
 ```